FirebirdSQL/oltp-emul/readme_quick_start.txt

    Final report contains:

    * FB architecture name, database and test settings;
-   * overall performance results: total, dynamic for 10 time intervals, detailed per each unit;
+   * overall performance results: total, dynamic for 30 time intervals, performance for each minute and detailed per each unit;
    * when test config setting 'mon_unit_perf' is 1: gathered monitoring data about performance with detalization down to: 1) for FB 2.5 - application units; for FB 3.0 and above - application units and tables;
    * exceptions that occured during test;
    * database statistics after test finish;
-   * report about ration "total versions" / "total records" for every table with number of records > 0.
+   * report about ratio "total versions" / "total records" for every table with number of records > 0.
    * database validation report (only for tables that are subject for modifications);
    * comparison of firebird.log that was before and after test finish, using standard console utilities which present on any version of underlying OS: fc.exe (on Windows) and diff (on Linux).